2 Understanding Data in Accounting

 Accountants also work with data that originates outside the organization.
 External data sources include bank statements used for cash reconciliation, market price feeds used for fair value measurements, credit rating data used for impairment assessments, tax rate tables used for compliance calculations, and industry benchmarking data used for comparative analysis.
 External data introduces additional quality concerns because the accountant has less control over how the data was collected, formatted, and maintained.
 When external data is combined with internal data for analysis, differences in formatting, time periods, or classification schemes can create inconsistencies that must be resolved before the analysis can proceed.

-[CONNECTING THE DOTS] In Chapter 5, you will use Excel lookup functions and Power Query to merge data from different sources, such as combining Northwind order data with customer details from a separate table.
+In Chapter 5, you will use Excel lookup functions and Power Query to merge data from different Charles River tables, such as combining SalesOrder data with Customer details from a separate worksheet.
 The challenges you encounter in that chapter, including mismatched identifiers and inconsistent formatting, are practical examples of the data quality issues discussed here.
 Understanding the sources of accounting data now will help you anticipate those challenges when you begin working with the tools.

 Data quality is not a single characteristic that data either has or lacks.
 Researchers have identified multiple dimensions of data quality, each describing a different aspect of what makes data fit for its intended use.
 The framework developed by Wang and Strong (1996) identified more than a dozen dimensions, but four are particularly important for accounting analytics: accuracy, completeness, consistency, and timeliness.
 These four dimensions provide a practical vocabulary for describing data problems and assessing whether a dataset is suitable for a given analytical task.

 Accuracy means that the recorded values correspond to the true values they are intended to represent.
 A transaction amount of $5,000 is accurate if the actual transaction was indeed $5,000.
-An account classification of “current asset” is accurate if the account genuinely meets the definition of a current asset under the applicable accounting standards.
+An account classification of “Asset” in the Account.AccountType column is accurate if the account genuinely meets the definition of an asset under the applicable accounting standards.
 Accuracy is the most fundamental quality dimension because inaccurate data leads directly to incorrect analytical results.

 In accounting datasets, accuracy problems arise from data entry errors (typing $50,000 instead of $5,000), calculation errors (applying the wrong exchange rate to a foreign currency transaction), classification errors (posting an expense to the wrong account), and measurement errors (using an incorrect cost allocation formula).
 Some accuracy problems are obvious when you inspect the data, such as a negative value in a field that should always be positive.
 Others are subtle and can only be detected by comparing the data to an independent source or by applying analytical tests such as reasonableness checks.